Survivorship: Health Concerns After Thyroidectomy

 Hypoparathyroidism

-If you had your entire thyroid removed (thyroidectomy) or have received radiation and/or I-131 therapy, hypoparathyroidism can also occur.
+If your entire thyroid was removed (thyroidectomy) or you received radiation and/or I-131 therapy, hypoparathyroidism can also occur.
 Hypoparathyroidism is a result of damage to or removal of the parathyroid glands, which are located behind the thyroid gland.
 Loss of these glands results in a lack of parathyroid hormone.
 Parathyroid hormone regulates calcium and phosphorus in the blood.

-Symptoms of hypoparathyroidism include numbness and tingling around the lips, or fingers and toes, muscle cramps, or spasms.
+Symptoms of hypoparathyroidism include numbness and tingling around the lips, fingers, and toes, muscle cramps, or spasms.
 Management of hypoparathyroidism includes:

 Other Long-Term Effects of Surgery